 Yet, our brains are still programmed to find it relevant.

 The key (in this author’s opinion) is to make the content as tasteful as possible.

-There are too many articles out there about celebrity weight gain, “you-won’t-believe-what-she-wore-at-the-oscars,” and other negative celebrity gossip.
+There are too many articles out there about celebrity weight gain, “you-won’t-believe-what-she-wore-at-the-Oscars,” and other negative celebrity gossips.

 You want to give people what they want without being degrading to their human experience.

 Here’s one great example of an interesting celebrity related article that maintains a positive spin: article on actors who were also great athletes.

 Or celebrities that you might not have known played college football:

 Don’t think celebrities are relevant to your market?